Transparency

 About American Express in Germany

 American Express has long been recognized as a premium credit card brand with a strong presence in global travel, finance, and lifestyle services.
-In Germany, Amex offers a direct alternative to traditional bank-issued cards — with its billing infrastructure, distinct reward system, and a focus on customer service.
+In Germany, Amex offers a direct alternative to traditional bank-issued cards — with its billing infrastructure, distinct reward systems, and a focus on customer service.
+Amex also offers strong travel card and cashback card options.
+However, users who are familiar with Visa and Mastercard cards, such as free cards or cards without foreign exchange fees, should pay close attention to Amex costs, acceptance, and card-specific benefits.

 Brand Overview